WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

     t_{declutch} = \frac{1}{2} (T_{wave} - T_{nat})

-This optimal latching time has been calculated using the optimalGainCalc.m file and implemented in WEC-Sim.
+This optimal declutching time has been calculated using the optimalGainCalc.m file and implemented in WEC-Sim.
 Because energy is not harvested during the declutching period, it is likely that a larger damping is required.
 Thus, the optimal passive damping value was used for the following simulations, although a more optimal damping value likely exists for delclutching.

-Since declutching is most desired when the wave period is smaller than the natural period, a wave period of 4 seconds was tested with a height of 1 m.
-For comparison to traditional passive control, the optimal passive damping value was tested for these conditions, leading to a power of 9.11 kW.
+Since declutching is most desired when the wave period is smaller than the natural period, a wave period of 3.5 seconds was tested with a height of 1 m.
+For comparison to traditional passive control, the optimal passive damping value was tested for these conditions, leading to a power of 5.75 kW.
 The mcrBuildTimes.m file sets up a sweep of the declutching times, the results for which are shown in the figure below.
 It is clear that delcuthing control can offer an improvement over traditional passive control.